Skip to main content

 • PDU Length: Ensures tag size doesn't exceed the PDU limit

-📷 [Screenshot: Optimization results showing warnings with hover tooltips]
+📷 [UG-TAGS-EXT-03] Optimization results showing warnings with hover tooltips

 Hover over warning icons to see details.
 Fix issues or click Ignore to dismiss warnings.